pygsflow/pygsflow/README.md

 **Version 1.0.1** (Master branch and from pypi)

 The pygsflow repository can be installed using pip.
-To install the most recent release version, open a command prompt or anaconda prompt terminal and type:
+To install the release version, open a terminal, command prompt, or anaconda prompt and type:

 `pip install pygsflow`